 The potential for abrasion and disturbance from dredging is due to occasional scallop dredging and mussel prospecting for seed mussel (Mytilus edulis).
 Mussel seed beds are ephemeral therefore mussel prospecting can occur sporadically around the optimal period for relaying in late summer.
 This fishery is small scale and generally will only occur one week of the year.
-If not fished, the mussel seed beds will naturally be lost through predation or storm damage.

-The ground gear of dredges used for catching molluscs is mostly homogenous across the entire width of the dredge, with the exception of scallop dredges that have teeth protruding into the sediment (Eigaard et al. 2016a).
-Scallop dredges therefore produce a more uneven sediment furrow (Eigaard et al. 2016a, O'Neill et al. 2013).
+The ground gear of dredges used for catching molluscs is mostly homogenous across the entire width of the dredge, with the exception of scallop dredges that have teeth protruding into the sediment (Eigaard et al., 2016a).
+Scallop dredges therefore produce a more uneven sediment furrow (Eigaard et al., 2016a, O'Neill et al., 2013).
 Scallop dredging can cause a flattening of irregular bottom topography by eliminating natural features such as ripples, bioturbation mounds and faunal tubes (Løkkeborg, 2005).
-The ground gear of dredges can penetrate up to 15 cm into sandy substrates (Eigaard et al. 2016a).
+The ground gear of dredges can penetrate up to 15 cm into sandy substrates (Eigaard et al., 2016a).
 A study by Lambert et al. (2015) and Murray et al. (2015) demonstrated how tracks from scallop dredges persisted for up to ten months in coarse sediment, whereas dredge tracks were not found to be visible in sand.
 This impact on the physical structure of the sandbank is not compatible with the restore structure and function target for the site.

-The epifauna and infaunal assemblages of both stable and dynamic fine sands are known to be susceptible to direct physical disturbance from dredges which penetrate and disturb the sediment (Roberts et al. 2010).
+The epifauna and infaunal assemblages of both stable and dynamic fine sands are known to be susceptible to direct physical disturbance from dredges which penetrate and disturb the sediment (Roberts et al., 2010).
 A meta-analysis by Kaiser et al. (2006) indicated that both deposit- and suspension-feeders were consistently vulnerable to scallop dredging across gravel, sand and mud habitats.
-Slow-growing species, such as soft corals took much longer to recover (up to 8 year) from scallop dredging than biota with shorter life-spans such as polychaetes (<1 year) (Kaiser et al. 2006).
+Slow-growing species, such as soft corals took much longer to recover (up to 8 year) from scallop dredging than biota with shorter life-spans such as polychaetes (<1 year) (Kaiser et al., 2006).
 Therefore surface and sub-surface abrasion and penetration by demersal dredges may impact the biological communities found in the sandbank feature.
 As described for demersal trawls in section 4.2.1.2, dredges may adversely impact infauna and epifauna found on the sandbank feature through direct physical impacts.
 This impact is not compatible with the restore extent and distribution and structure and function targets for the site with regards to the biological communities.

 Mussel prospecting is a non-licensable activity and will only require a consent to land the fishery or to relay the mussel seed on to prospective aquaculture beds.
 The potential for this fishery to occur is limited to late summer as this is the optimal time for successful transportation of seed.
 It is not envisaged that the current scale or magnitude of this potential fishery will have a significant effect on the site however; this potential activity will be monitored in the site.
-Mussel seed prospecting depends on the recruitment of mussel seed and tends to be less of an impact than scallop dredging (Hall et al. 2008).
+Mussel seed prospecting depends on the recruitment of mussel seed and tends to be less of an impact than scallop dredging (Hall et al., 2008).

-VMS data, Fishermap and SPUE data suggests activity levels in the site are very low but interaction with the sandbank feature does occur.
-Given the unfavourable condition of the sandbank feature in the site and the requirement to recover the feature to favourable status the MMO is taking a precautionary approach and concludes that abrasion, disturbance and penetration of the substrate on and below the surface of the seabed pressures may not be compatible with the conservation objectives of the site and an adverse effect on site integrity due to dredges cannot be ruled out.
+VMS data, FisherMap and SPUE data suggests activity levels in the site are very low but interaction with the sandbank feature does occur.
+Given the unfavourable condition of the sandbank feature in the site and the target to restore the presence and spatial distribution of subtidal sandbank communities, the MMO concludes that abrasion, disturbance and penetration of the substrate on and below the surface of the seabed pressures may not be compatible with the conservation objectives of the site and an adverse effect on site integrity due to dredges cannot be ruled out.